michaelknap/commandgpt/README.md

 On the first run, Command GPT will create a configuration file named `.openai_config` in your home directory.
 This file will store the OpenAI API key and model to facilitate future interactions without the need to repeatedly input those details.

-It's recommended to check the file's permissions and ensure it's protected, as it contains sensitive information.
-Always be careful about where and how you store your API keys.

 ## Output Safety Warning

 The output from Command GPT is not escaped or quoted by default.
 This means that special characters or command structures in the output can have direct consequences if executed in a shell or scripting environment.